IvanCheng1/Collectors-app/README.md

-# 🚧 WIP - Collectors App
+# Collectors App

-An app that allows you to document your collections and items for easy access to show your friends.
+A mobile app that allows you to document your collections and items.
+You can easily create collections and add items to each collection.
+You can search for a specific item or collection on the search page by typing in a keyword.

 Built using TypeScript, React-Native and React-Redux.